Finally, My Answer to the Question: “How May I Help?

 Teaching and disciplining a child with ASD has its particular challenges, and we often have to become amateur behavioral psychologists to learn the best approaches.
 My husband and I had to learn, for example, that negative consequences for bad behavior can increase that behavior in autistic children.

 Our best strategy for discipline is to reward good behavior or to redirect our son whenever possible.
-This often causes us to appear lax when our son is misbehaving, but please know that we are applying the best parenting techniques we know how.
+This often causes us to appear lax when our son is misbehaving, but please know that we are applying the best parenting techniques we know-how.
 Rather than criticism or advice, offer us encouragement as we work through meltdowns or difficult behaviors.
 Trust the expertise we have garnered from our time in the trenches.

 Another way to support our parenting is to help us feel welcome in public.
 Between our son’s meltdowns and delayed social skills and the fact that we do not use traditional discipline, it is easy for an outsider to judge our parenting.
 It is often the case that at the very moment I am addressing a meltdown—applying techniques we learned in therapy, straining to keep my cool, and assisting my other children with my spare hand—I am also battling the feeling that those around me are critically shaking their heads.

-So, please, if you are able, help us ward off any public judgement that comes our way—whether it is a reproachful comment or even a narrowed glance.
+So, please, if you are able, help us ward off any public judgment that comes our way—whether it is a reproachful comment or even a narrowed glance.
 Publicly recognize our heroic parenting whenever possible, and educate those around you to help the autism community feel supported.

 5. Trust our diagnosis